CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### d.
 Changes in level.

-Changes in level requiring less than two risers in an exit passageway shall be by a ramp complying with [section 27-377](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-377 Ramps) of this article.
-Risers and treads shall comply with the requirements of subdivision (e) of [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article.
+Changes in level requiring less than two risers in an exit passageway shall be by a ramp complying with [section 27-377](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-377-ramps) of this article.
+Risers and treads shall comply with the requirements of subdivision (e) of [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article.

 #### e.
 Construction.